How do I turn my photography hobby into a business?

 - Estimated revenues, costs, and budgets.

-Of course, as your side hustle grows or you meet your goals, remember to revisit and revise your Business Plan.
+Of course, as your business grows or you meet your goals, remember to revisit and revise your Business Plan.

 What do I want clients to sign?

 It is important to consider getting the proper legal documents in place to protect yourself and your business.
-This means having clients sign contracts that protect your business and manage your clients’ expectations.
-For example, when accepting a new customer, even though you are running a side hustle, make it clear that you do not begin working until a contract is signed and, at least, a deposit has been paid.
+This means having clients sign contracts that protect your business and manage your clients' expectations.
+For example, when accepting a new customer, make it clear that you do not begin working until a contract is signed and, at least, a deposit has been paid.
 A formal process with legal documents may increase your customers' trust and confidence in you.

 - Your client's name, address, email, and phone number.